lvqier/fairy-admin/README.md

 # Fairy Admin

-This is an shell package which add [Layui](https://www.layui.com/) based template to [Flask Admin](https://github.com/flask-admin/flask-admin)
+This is a shell package which add [Layui](https://www.layui.com/) based template to [Flask Admin](https://github.com/flask-admin/flask-admin)

 ## Install